-To date in the 2019 season, there have been 130 cases of HRI in Denton County residents, with 11 of these cases observed in week 36.
-Seventy-five percent of the reported HRI cases this season have been classified as Heat Exhaustion or Other Heat-Related Illness.
+To date in the 2019 season, there have been 133 cases of HRI in Denton County residents, with 3 of these cases observed in week 37.
+Seventy-six percent of the reported HRI cases this season have been classified as Heat Exhaustion or Other Heat-Related Illness.
 Males between the ages of 18 and 35 continue to experience the largest amount of HRI cases among all age groups.

 There have been 2 confirmed HRI deaths for the 2019 season; Heat deaths are included in the report after they have been confirmed by a medical examiner.

 DCPH Weekly Heat-Related Illness Surveillance Report for Week 38 (September 15 - 21, 2019).